jakie528/Object-Detection-for-disabilities/README.md

 **Pre-training on COCO:** This involves training the YOLO model on the COCO dataset before it is fine-tuned for specific tasks.
 This is the one that we have used in the stage of base case.

-~~**Fine-tuning:** After pre-training, YOLO models are often fine-tuned on specific datasets tailored to particular use cases, such as indoor object recognition or wildfire detection.
-This step adjusts the model's weights to better detect objects relevant to the specific application.~~

 ## Model Training and Result
 We selected four diverse samples and a video that would mimic real-world variability. we utilized pre-trained models from Ultralytics.
 Samples and a video as sources are put in the pre-trained model in the YOLOv5 and YOLOv8 separately.
 Then we conducted comparative performance analysis of YOLOv5 and YOLOv8 in Object Detection.